zxc2694/STM32F429_Quadrotor/README.md

 * The [QCopterFlightControl](https://github.com/Hom19910422/QCopterFlightControl) project is copyrighted by [Hom19910422](Hom19910422@gmail.com) and governed by MIT license.

+* This project references [UrsusPilot](https://github.com/UrsusPilot), which is copyrighted under MIT license.

 * The [lineoise](https://github.com/antirez/linenoise) is copyrighted under BSD license and release by [antirez](antirez@gmail.com)

 * Detailed license file can be found in `LICENSE`.

 * The [STM32F429_Quadrotor](https://github.com/zxc2694/ICLab_Quadrotor) is released as MIT License and welcome to send any feedback to us!

 ## Features